SETHU0010/SETHU0010/README.md

 ### 👋 Welcome to my GitHub Profile!

-I am Sethumadhavan V, a passionate Software Engineer with a focus on secure data sharing and cloud computing security.
+I am Sethumadhavan V, a passionate Data Analyst with a focus on secure data sharing, cloud computing security, and data visualization.
 I am eager to explore new challenges and contribute to the development of innovative solutions.

 ---